Special Academic Opportunities

 Graduate schools of business usually do not prescribe a specific undergraduate major; although many successful applicants to business school are social science majors, majors in natural sciences and humanities are also common.
 So the best advice is to take advantage of the liberal arts education that Brandeis offers by following a course of study that is interesting and challenging while simultaneously providing exposure to business issues.
 One common route is to pursue a major in a traditional field along with a major in business, which provides training in a wide range of business disciplines as well as exposure to research faculty and practitioners who are leaders in their fields.
 Alternatively, students may choose the business minor, which provides an introduction to economics, accounting, and the basic functions of business.

 Most law schools advise undergraduates to concentrate in what interests them as the later specific legal training will build on the advantages of a sound liberal arts education.

 Although there is no prescribed program of study for prospective law school applicants, many concentrate in such social sciences as politics, economics, history and American studies.
 Because law schools tend to look for evidence of a rigorous schedule of courses and high verbal competence, a background in logic, the natural sciences and English is desirable.
 Although courses from the Legal Studies Program might familiarize the prospective law student with law school material, it is not necessary that such courses be taken as preparation for professional training.

 Prospective applicants to law school should consult the Hiatt Career Center for law school catalogs and Law School Admissions Test (LSAT) registration materials.
 Also available in that office is the Brandeis Prelaw Handbook, which includes a survey of the experiences of recent Brandeis alumni in seeking admission to law school, as well as a more detailed description of law school application procedures.
-Several members of the faculty serve informally as advisers to prospective law school applicants.
+Several members of the faculty serve informally as advisors to prospective law school applicants.
 Students requesting a dean's certification should contact the Office of Academic Services.